September 10, 2018

 ”Datasmith for SketchUp was the missing piece for us to start implementing Unreal Engine in our workflow,” says Milutinovic. ”Now we can bring fully developed SketchUp models into Unreal Engine with ease, and with metadata intact.”

 Turner Fleischer finds that Datasmith for SketchUp has made a strong impact on how they approach visualization and presentation.
 “We’re encouraged by our exploration of the possibilities that come with Unreal Studio,” says Bowker.
 “Being able to efficiently enhance our SketchUp work is a great value-add and an asset when demonstrating our creative visions.”

 Turner Fleischer notes that the only drawback to the import process is the need to update materials after importing a SketchUp model to Unreal Engine.
 But even with this addition to their workflow, their architects still find the process well worth it.

 “The ability to have a strong base for a material in Unreal Engine, already preloaded from SketchUp, makes it very fast to adjust and create more realistic output,” says Bowker.

 Turner Fleischer has more projects in the works, and plans to continue exploring the capabilities of Unreal Engine for architectural visualization.
 “With Unreal Engine, photorealistic lighting and materials help clients visualize the character of spaces without anything ever being built,” says Bowker.
 “This adds to our service offerings and ability to showcase our work.”

 Want to create your own interactive walk-through from SketchUp designs?
-Download the free Unreal Studio 4.20 beta today and start creating!
+Download Unreal Engine today and start creating!